-Credit Awarded: 1 Terms Offered: Spring Prerequisites: Biol 105 Corequisites: Biol 106 Attribute: Natural Science I with lab (NSL)
+Credit Awarded: 1

+Terms Offered: Spring

+Prerequisites: Biol 105

+Corequisites: Biol 106

 BIOL 195 - Studies in Biology

 A course offered in response to student and instructor interest.
 Topics are not generally covered in the regular course listings.
 Course may be taken multiple times if topics are different.